-Where are you from and through which circumstances did you come to London?
+Where are you from and what brought you to London?

 Have you ever lived somewhere else or could you imagine to?